codas-hep/codas-hep.github.io/content/pages/index.md

 Advanced software is a critical ingredient to scientific research.
 Training young researchers in the latest tools and techniques is an essential part of developing the skills required for a successful career both in research and in industry.

 The CoDaS-HEP school aims to provide a broad introduction to these critical skills as well as an overview of applications High Energy Physics.
 Specific topics to be covered at the school include:

-  Specific Topics to be covered at the school include:

   * Parallel Programming
   * Big Data Tools and Techniques